Archange-py/Draughts_Game/README.md

 ## General Info
 ***
 ###
-This project includes two files: the Game of Life emulator, which you can download [here](https://my.numworks.com/python/archange/game_of_life) for the Numworks, and an example file that you can copy and paste into a python script on your calculator.
+It's a game with an intuitive graphical interface.
+It has a menu, allowing you to change the theme and other settings.
+The arrow keys allow you to choose where you want to go.
+The enter key confirms the new box.
+If you've inadvertently chosen the wrong pawn, you can press the backspace key.
+The game continues until the end, unless you wish to quit by pressing the backspace key.

 ## Examples
 ***
 ###
-Here are a few examples of patterns that can be produced and simulate with it:
+Here are a few examples of the game:

 <table>
     <thead>